kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 ## Use case 1: Extensibility and integration
 Existing applications can capture the business happenings as Events.
 Some examples include `invoice.created`, `payment.received`, and `order.changed`.

-These events can then be transferred to Kyma via the Application Gateway.
+These Events can then be transferred to Kyma through the Application Gateway.

 Application developers can build serverless applications (lambdas and microservices) in Kyma to act on these events thus extending the existing application.